Roy Harper (character): 1941–1992: Origin, Teen Titans, addiction and fatherhood

 As an infant, Roy was raised by his father, Roy Harper Sr., a forest ranger.
 The fate of his birth mother is unknown, something that Roy has questioned his entire life, not sure whether she left them or died.
 When his father died in a forest fire when Roy was a baby, he was rescued by a man named Brave Bow, a Navajo medicine chief.
 Brave Bow took Roy into his tribe and raised him as his own son, telling him about how his birth father saved him, which made Roy grow up seeing him as a hero.
 Under Brave Bow's tutelage, Roy trained in archery, becoming remarkable at a young age and a champion in several events.
 Roy began learning about the superhero Green Arrow (Oliver Queen) and started idolizing him, seeing him as a hero alongside his father and Brave Bow.

 When Brave Bow learned of an illness that would lead to his death, he contacted Green Arrow, asking him to take Roy in and raise him after his death.
-After posing as a judge in an archery contest, Green Arrow was impressed by Roy's skills as an archer, which prompted him to test Roy's character by rigging his arrows with magnets so they can be deflected, where Roy proceeded to impress Green Arrow as well.
+After posing as a judge in an archery contest, Green Arrow becomes impressed by Roy's skills as an archer, which prompts him to test Roy's character by rigging his arrows with magnets so they can be deflected.
 After Brave Bow's death, Roy was adopted by Green Arrow and became his sidekick, Speedy.
-He was given the name Speedy after he stopped a pair of robbers faster than Green Arrow could even put on his costume, and for being quicker than him at shooting arrows and in general.
+He was given the name Speedy after stopping a pair of robbers faster than Green Arrow could even put on his costume, and for being quicker than him at shooting arrows and in general.